<aside> 💡 In this tutorial, you’ll to learn to add NPC traffic to the scene, and change their speed settings.

 First, you should have a road that terminates into a Gate section—namely, a tunnel—that is able to spawn NPCs.
 Select it in the scene.

 You should see a green orb floating in front of the tunnel.
 This represents the starting point of our NPC traffic.
-Click on it.
+Click on it, and you’ll see a green arrow appear between the orb and the mouse cursor.

-If you have other tunnels in the scene your selected tunnel is connected to by a road, a green orb should now appear in front of them as well.
-Let’s click on the other tunnel’s orb.
+As you drag the green arrow, you should see green orbs appear in front of any other Gates in the scene.
+Let’s connect the green arrow to the other tunnel in our level by clicking on the tunnel’s orb.
 You’ll see that an arrow is now formed between them.
 This means that a potential NPC path is now created into the direction of the arrow.

 Now add a similar arrow from the other tunnel to the first one.
 Now we have two potential NPC paths, one for each lane.

 We’ll still have to populate that NPC path.
 When you have a tunnel selected, you should see Generate Traffic and Remove All Traffic buttons on the right side of the viewport.
-Press the Generate Traffic button.
+Press the Generate Traffic button, and you should see an orange line appear for each lane, representing streams of NPC traffic.

 Now you should have a road that will have NPC traffic in-game!